J0ngAh/pinescript-mcp-server/README.md

 - `run-ui-clean.bat` - Main script to start the UI server (cleans up existing processes)
 - `run-ui-admin.bat` - Starts the UI server with administrator privileges
 - `serve-test-page.bat` - Serves a simple HTML test page on port 8000 to test connectivity
+- `run-express-server.bat` - Starts an Express server as an alternative to Next.js

 ### Network Troubleshooting
 - `check-connectivity.bat` - Comprehensive network connectivity diagnostics